-Sodium oxybate will affect you if you drive or operate tools or machines.
-Do not drive a car, operate heavy machinery or perform any activity that is dangerous or that requires mental alertness for at least 6 hours after taking Sodium oxybate.

-When you first start taking Sodium oxybate, until you know whether it makes you sleepy the next day, use extreme care while driving a car, operating heavy machinery or doing anything else that could be dangerous or needs you to be fully mentally alert.
+Sodium Oxybate affects your ability to drive or operate tools or machines.
+Do not drive a car, operate heavy machinery, or perform any activity that is dangerous or that requires mental alertness for at least 6 hours after taking Sodium Oxybate.
+When you first start taking Sodium Oxybate, until you know whether it makes you sleepy the next day, use extreme care while driving a car, operating heavy machinery or doing anything else that could be dangerous or needs you to be fully mentally alert.